 Food Composition and Analysis

-Students will undertake activities involving the analysis of food samples from across the production chain, examine and analyse the structure and functionality of food macromolecules (proteins, fats, carbohydrates) and the influence of chemical profile on the characteristics and quality of foods, and how these can be modified by food processing.
-You will also become familiar with laboratory techniques in food chemistry analysis of ingredients and composition.
+In this unit you'll undertake activities involving the analysis of food samples from across the production chain, examine and analyse the structure and functionality of food macromolecules (proteins, fats, carbohydrates) and the influence of chemical profile on the characteristics and quality of foods, and how these can be modified by food processing.
+You'll also become familiar with laboratory techniques in food chemistry analysis of ingredients and composition.

 Dissertation with Research Methods